sandialabs/tracktable/Documentation/user_guides/python/command_line.rst

    arguments that all pertain to a single capability.
-For example, the argument group for trajectory assembly has entries for the maximum separation distance, maximum separation time and minimum length as described above in :ref:`python-trajectory-assembly`.
+For example, the argument group for trajectory assembly has entries for the maximum separation distance, maximum separation time and minimum length as described in the :ref:`Trajectory Assembly <python-trajectory-assembly>` section.

 2. **Response Files**: A response file is a way to package up arbitrarily many command-line arguments in a file and pass them to